rikunert/rikunert.github.io/_posts/2018-08-06-bike_rentals.md

 title: An analysis of the rental bike market in Berlin
 subtitle: 200 lines of code (Python)
 tags: [data science, python, visualisation, bike, market, pandas, matplotlib, time series]
 lead: 2018 was a wild summer for the rental bike market in Berlin.
 Many new bike systems pushed into the market in the beginning.
-By now, two have left already.
+By now, two have already left.
 In between, I counted every rented bike I saw.
 Which bikes got rented the most?
 ---

 ![alt text](https://github.com/rikunert/bike_rentals/raw/master/rental_shares_total.png "2 months of rented bikes")